dreamcode-ng/dreamcode-website/src/assets/posts/en/2025-Abr-monorepos-software-development.md

 ---
-metaTitle: Monorepositories, The key to scalability in software development?
+metaTitle: Monorepositories, the key to scalability in software development?
 meta_description: Discover how monorepositories can transform workflow, improve team collaboration, and optimize dependency management in complex software projects.
-title: Monorepositories, The key to scalability in software development?
+title: Monorepositories, the key to scalability in software development?
 read: 5-10min
 date: April 20, 2025
 url: monorepos-software-development